• Skip to primary navigation

 Well-done160°F (71°C)1 to 3 hours

-These cuts are tender with a moderate level of fat, so it’s best to cook them to no more than medium for the super flavorful and juicy meat.
+These cuts are tender with moderate level of fat, so it’s best to cook them to no more than medium for the super flavorful and juicy meat.
 To see more details about how to sous vide cook this type of steak, check our post Sour Vide Sirloin Steak.

-For skirt and flank steak
+For skirt and flank steak:

 Steak DonenessSous Vide TemperatureCooking Time